noobient/stickergram/README.md

 ## Animated stickers

-These should be transparent animated PNGs, usually downloaded from some other chat app's sticker store.
+These should be transparent animated PNG or WebP files, usually downloaded from some other chat app's sticker store.
 These need to be resized first, then converted to WebM.

 ```
 ./resize.sh <sticker_pack_name>